WPD Affordable Warmth Local Action Fund (2016-17)

 Project duration: June 2016 to May 2017

-Generous grant funding is available to not-for-profit organisations to undertake activities in their local area – ones that support vulnerable households to lower their energy bills, live in warmer homes and access support though the Priority Service Register.
-CSE are working alongside funding-providers, Western Power Distribution, to administer grants and support successful applicants.
+In this project, generous grant funding was given to not-for-profit organisations to undertake activities in their local area that supported vulnerable households to lower their energy bills, live in warmer homes and access support though the Priority Service Register.

-All successful applicants will also have access to a capacity building and mentoring programme delivered by CSE, and tailored to each organisation’s needs.
+All successful applicants were also given access to a capacity building and mentoring programme delivered by CSE and tailored to each organisation’s needs.

-To be eligible for a grant, organisations will need to be based in WPD’s network area, which covers much of the South West, South Wales and the Midlands (you can check this here).
-You will also need to demonstrate experience in delivering similar support programmes.
-Applicants must show how funded activities will either significantly build on what they’re currently achieving, or allow them to try a different approach to support that wouldn’t be possible without this funding.
+To be eligible for a grant, organisations needed to be based in WPD’s network area (South West, South Wales, Midlands) and able to demonstrate experience in delivering similar support programmes.
+Applicants were also expected to show how the additional funds would allow them to either significantly build on what they’re currently achieving, or allow them to try a different approach.